The entire FIT Internship Center team is here to support you!

 - Attend all classroom sessions.

-- For fall and spring internships, this are six classroom sessions of two hours each.
+- For fall and spring internships, there are six classroom sessions of two hours each.

-- For summer internships, this are six classroom sessions of two hours each.
+- For summer internships, there are six classroom sessions of two hours each.

 - Honor all Internship Center policies regarding classroom attendance.

 - Failure to attend the first classroom session of the new semester carries a very severe penalty that could result in the loss of a letter grade.